mrz-ir/OpenMCU-Cube/README.md

 ## 🤝 Contributing

 Contributions are welcome!
 Please read [CONTRIBUTING.md](CONTRIBUTING.md) first — it covers how to open issues, submit pull requests, and where the device databases live inside the file.
+To add a new chip family, see [DEVELOPER_GUIDE.md](DEVELOPER_GUIDE.md).

 ---